frederic-perez/AmE-dictionary/data/dictionary.md

 __kick sand in the air__
 __kick the bucket__
 __kick the crap out of (someone)__ _idiom_
+__kick the tires__ _idiom_ To inspect or test something or someone to ensure that he, she, or it meets the required or expected standard of quality.
+Primarily heard in US, Canada. _The boss always assigns difficult projects as a way of kicking the tires of new employees._ _We should hire a few interns to kick the tires on this app before we release it to the public._
 __kick-starter__ _n_ A motor starter (as on a motorcycle) that is activated by a thrust of the foot.
 __kick-the-can__ _n_ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children’s game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
 The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two::hammer: _Kicking the can down the road._
 __kickback schemes__